bgonzalezbustamante/academic-kickstart/Netlify/content/authors/bgonzalezbustamante/_index.md

   url: "https://www.universiteitleiden.nl/en"

 # Short bio (displayed in user profile at end of posts)
 bio: Post-doctoral Researcher in Computational Social Science and a lecturer in Governance and Development at the Institute of Public Administration at the Faculty of Governance and Global Affairs at Leiden University, Netherlands.

-Lecturer in the School of Public Administration at the Universidad Diego Portales, Chile.
+## Lecturer in the School of Public Administration at the Universidad Diego Portales, Chile.

 interests:
 - Comparative politics
+- Comparative government
+- Digital governance
 - Machine learning
 - Artificial intelligence
 - Quantitative methods
-- Ministerial turnover
+## - Ministerial turnover
-- Elites and civil service
+## - Elites and civil service

 education:
   courses: